Exhibitions Abroad Support Program

 Exhibitions that will open between April 1, 2017 and March 31, 2018, and that will:

-(1) Introduce Japanese art and culture, are planned and executed by a museum or art institutions in a foreign country, and are staged in that country;
+(1) Introduce Japanese art and culture, are planned and executed by a museum or an art institution abroad;

 (3) Are created through artist-in-residence programs and promote the expansion of networks among artists, curators, and researchers in Japan and overseas, and have a clear concept and concrete plan for exhibitions.

 Part of the following expenses incurred and paid between April 1, 2017 and March 31, 2018:

 (1) Packing and shipping costs (excluding insurance costs);

 (3) Traveling costs for dispatched or invited artists, curators, and specialists (air fare, train fare and accommodation fees) (excluding costs due to travelling for preliminary research and development)

 Number of Grants for FY 2016